CSD9773/mrpack-to-zip-api/Readme.md

 Example with extended timeouts:
 ```
-curl -L --max-time 300 --connect-timeout 60 "https://csd9773.github.io/mrpack-to-zip-api/?project=cobblemon-fabric&raw=true" -o modpack.zip
+curl -L --max-time 300 --connect-timeout 60 "https://csd9773.github.io/mrpack-to-zip-api/?project=cobblemon-fabric" -o modpack.zip
 ```

 ## Limitations

 - Due to CORS restrictions, some mods hosted outside of Modrinth may not download properly
-- GitHub-hosted files will open in a new tab and need to be manually added to the mods folder
+- GitHub-hosted files are skipped in the conversion process
+- The API is designed for programmatic use and has no web interface

 ## Credits